 The sun rises for nothing.
 What's behind this?

 Easy.
-We just want it to be known that laminitis is not so much caused by the protein content as by a high fructan content.
-Many horses still become laminitis every year, despite the well-meaning efforts that owners take to put their horses on a "protein-poor pasture".
+We just want it to be known that laminitis is caused not so much by the protein content as by a high fructan content.
+Many horses still get laminitis every year, despite the well-meaning efforts that owners take to put their horses on a "protein-poor pasture".
 By providing this information, we hope that it will now become known more quickly that you can save many more horses from laminitis with other measures.

 We therefore do not expect anything in return.
 The only requirement we have is that you show the fructan index in its entirety and leave it intact.

 The fructan index is automatically retrieved from our server using the code below.
 It does not cost you any data traffic, the only data traffic runs from our server to the visitor of your website.
 The fructan index will contact our server every 10 minutes to check for new data.